NHS Lanarkshire is committed to continually improving its child protection arrangements to promote and protect the welfare of children in Lanarkshire.

-The NHS Lanarkshire Child Protection Team is led by the Nurse Consultant - Child Protection and Vulnerable Children.
-The team comprises of the Nurse Consultant, Child Protection Advisors, Administrative Personnel and Child Protection Paediatricians.
+The NHS Lanarkshire Child Protection Team is led by the Nurse Consultant for Child and Adult Protection and Vulnerable Families.
+The team also has:

 If you are worried about potential child abuse or neglect, you can speak to a health visitor, nursery staff, teacher, family doctor, social worker, police officer or Children's Reporter.